xiaolong-y/xiaolong-y.github.io/README.md

 I also update a multilingual [blog](https://xiaolong.netlify.app/) where I talk about things in a slightly more casual manner.

 Learning is a collective sport.
-My past experiences taught me that I learn better when I am more engaged with others i.e., peers and tutors.
+My past experiences taught me that I learn better when I am more engaged with others.
 I am experimenting with Youtube live stream to create a collective leanrning environment nowdays.
 I almost live stream everyday so if you happen to see me [here](https://www.youtube.com/channel/UCFjt3Kyxqw36qBmpD34fJQQ) please come in and say hi, you would make my day.

 ------------------------------------------------------------------------

 <a href="mailto:yang-xiaolong0406@g.ecc.u-tokyo.ac.jp"><img src="https://raw.githubusercontent.com/edent/SuperTinyIcons/master/images/svg/email.svg" alt="Email icon" width="30"/></a>